Worldwide Guide to Women in Leadership

 1969-70 Leader of Communist Party in Croatia

-She was dismissed as CP-leader by Marshal Tito because he considered her views as too liberal, 1970-71 Co-Leader of the Croatian Spring- movement, since 1990 Chairperson of the Democratic Party. (b.
-1923-)
+Dismissed as CP-leader by Marshal Tito because he considered her views as too liberal, 1970-71 Co-Leader of the Croatian Spring- movement, since 1990 Chairperson of the Democratic Party and Presidential Candidate in 1992.
+She lived (1923-2009)

 1968-7?
 Undersecretary for Education, Culture and physical culture Narcisa Ćemalović